mangal-singh001/Customer-Churn-analysis/README.md

 ---

+## 📝 Acknowledgement

+This project was developed as part of my **Data Science Internship at [Snestron Systems Pvt.
+Ltd.](https://snestronsystems.com/)** (July–October 2025).
+The internship focuses on applying **Machine Learning techniques to real-world problems**, and this project was one of the key assignments to strengthen my practical skills.

+---

-✅ **Summary**: This project demonstrates the full lifecycle of a Machine Learning pipeline — from **EDA to model building to evaluation** — with actionable insights for churn prevention.
+✅ **Summary**: This repository demonstrates a complete ML pipeline — from **EDA to model building to evaluation** — with actionable insights for churn prevention, developed during my internship at Snestron Systems.

 ---